camunda-community-hub/bpmn-driven-testing/README.md

 [![](https://img.shields.io/badge/Community%20Extension-An%20open%20source%20community%20maintained%20project-FF4700)](https://github.com/camunda-community-hub/community)
 [![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

-Camunda extension, which is able to generate JUnit tests based on an extended BPMN model.
+Camunda extension, which is able to generate test code based on an extended BPMN model.

 The extension lets the developer focus on testing the business logic, rather than writing boilerplate code.
-The generated test code handles process instance start at any selected flow node and advances a process instance in case of waiting states.
+The generated test code handles process instance start at any selected flow node and advances a process instance in case of wait states.
 Since the test code is generated, there is no need to deal with process definition keys and flow node IDs.
 If the BPMN model changes, any breaking changes (e.g. a service task becomes an external task) in the BPMN process will result in test compile errors.

 The extension consists of:

 - [Camunda Modeler plugin](camunda-modeler-plugin) for a visual selection and the management of test cases
-- [Maven plugin](maven-plugin) for generation of JUnit test code
+- [Maven plugin](maven-plugin) for generation of JUnit based test code

 ## How does it work?